ntudsp/amss-insitu-replication/README.md

 The subheadings in this repository follows the headings in the paper (after the [Data Loading](#data-loading) section) for consistency.

+The following figures are produced by this replication code:

+- Figure 2 in [Site evaluation
+  questionnaire](#site-evaluation-questionnaire)

+- Figure 3 in

+The following tables are produced by this replication code:

+- Table 1 in [Site evaluation
+  questionnaire](#site-evaluation-questionnaire)

+- Table 2

+- Extended Data Table 2

+- Extended Data Table 3

+- Extended Data Table 4

+- Extended Data Table 5

+- Extended Data Table 8 in [Effect of order and group size](#effect-of-order-and-group-size)

+- Extended Data Table 9

+- Extended Data Table 10 in [Participants](#participants)

 ## Initialisation

 ## Data Loading